Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Sanjit K. Singh - Morgan Stanley & Co.
 LLC

-Understood.
-Thank you very much.
+Understood, thank you very much.

 Operator